jyarali/jform-dle/README.md

 # jform-dle
-Drag &amp; Drop From Generator for Datalife Engine
+Drag &amp; Drop Form Generator for Datalife Engine

 # How to install
 1. copy contents of uploads folder to your hosting root folder.